bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/README.md

 ### [](https://www.gatsbyjs.com/docs/how-to/routing/adding-markdown-pages/#frontmatter-for-metadata-in-markdown-files)Frontmatter for metadata in Markdown files

 When you create a Markdown file, you can include a set of key/value pairs that can be used to provide additional data relevant to specific pages in the GraphQL data layer.
-This data is called “frontmatter” and is denoted by the triple dashes at the start and end of the block.
+This data is called "frontmatter" and is denoted by the triple dashes at the start and end of the block.
 This block will be parsed by `gatsby-transformer-remark` as YAML.
 You can then query the data through the GraphQL API from your React components.

 src/markdown-pages/post-1.md